cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

     ![image](v3-build-native.png)

-5. Some resources needed for compilation, such as application icons, application startup scripts, etc., v2.4.3 are stored in the build project, while v3.0 are stored in the `native/engine/name of the currently built platform` directory (e.g.: `native/engine/win32`, `native/engine/android`).
+5. Some assets needed for compilation, such as application icons, application startup scripts, etc., v2.4.3 are stored in the build project, while v3.0 are stored in the `native/engine/name of the currently built platform` directory (e.g.: `native/engine/win32`, `native/engine/android`).

 ## Upgrade FAQ